the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## Branches

+### The problem

-**The problem:** if you add a new feature to your project you run the risk of accidentally breaking your working code as you make changes are made to it.
+If you add a new feature to your project you run the risk of accidentally breaking your working code as you make changes are made to it.
 This would be very bad for active users of your project, even if the only active user is you.
 It's better to start with a prototype, which you would want to design roughly in a different branch and see how it works, before you decide whether to add the feature to the master branch.
 Also version control systems are regularly used for collaboration.
 If everyone starts programming on top of the master branch, it will cause a lot of confusion.
 Some people may write faulty/buggy code or simply the kind of code/feature others may not want in the project.
 There needs to be a way allow new work to be done on a project whilst protecting work that has already been done.

-**The solution:** branches.
+### The solution

+Branches.
 At the start of this chapter an overview was given of the concept of branches, but let's recap.
 You have a project, and you make commits on it.
 By default you have one branch, called 'master'.
 Making a branch essentially makes a copy of your code which you can work on and continue to make commits to.
 Meanwhile your master branch is untouched by these changes, and you can continue to make commits on it too.
 Once you're happy with whatever you were working on on a branch you can merge it into your master branch (or indeed any other branch).
 Merging will be covered in the next section.
 If your work on a branch doesn't work out you can delete or abandon it (e.g. Feature B in the diagram below) rather than spending time unpicking your changes if you were doing all your work on the master copy.
 You can have as many branches off of branches as you desire (e.g. Feature C).

 Using branches keeps working code safe, particularly in collaborations.
 Each contibuter can have their own branch or branches which are only merged into the main project when they are ready.

 ![sub_branch](figures/sub_branch.png)

+### How to do it

-**How to do it:** You can create a branch and switch to it using:
+You can create a branch and switch to it using:
 ```
 git checkout -b name_of_your_new_branch
 ```